What Is Overlanding?

 Will they find their food hunting and fishing?
 Or will they stop in along the way and do some shopping?
 What about dehydrated foods?
 All of these things must be answered prior to embarking on the trip.

-Keep in mind that not all camping of this nature is actually such an adventure.
+Keep in mind that not all camping in this nature is actually such an adventure.
 If you desire to go overlanding, be sure that you learn more about it and find a safe route and someone to go with you.
 Always let someone know where you're going to be and have specific check-in times so that others know you're safe.
 This way, if you need help, they will know where to start looking.
 Always be safe while you are overlanding, find your way!